Skip to Content

 • Crocodile Farm in Otjiwarongo

 If you have more time you can extend your trip and from Etosha head north towards the border with Angola.
-There you can visit the Himba people, one of the indigenous tribes, and see Epupa Falls, a group of impressive waterfalls surrounded by baobab trees.
+There you can visit the Himba people, one of the indigenous tribes of Namibia and see Epupa Falls, a group of impressive waterfalls surrounded by baobab trees.
 You can continue your road trip and drive from Namibia to Victoria Falls in Zimbabwe.
 On the way, you can visit the Caprivi Strip.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.